huseyn77/nar-vs-classical-search/README.md

 ---

 ## 📄 License
-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
+-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.